-Social well-being is the central part of your teen’s overall health.
-It is the ability to communicate and make and sustain good relationship with others.
+Social well-being is the central part of your teen overall health.
+It is the ability of your teen to communicate and make good relations with others.

-In fact, we can say social well-being is the ability of your teen to build a good network of friends.
-Social well-being is about your teen’s social stability.
+In fact, we can say social well-being is the ability of your teen to build a good network of friends to overcome loneliness.
+Social well-being is about your teen social stability.

-Many aspects of mental illness are influenced by the social factors of your teen life.
+Many aspects of mental illness are influenced by social factors of your teen life.
 Social well-being affects your child mental health.
-So, it is important to take care of your child’s social well-being.
+So, it`s important to take care of your child social well-being.

 Social factors that affect mental health.

-- Gender: Gender differences also influence the kind of mental illness one is susceptible to.
-Drug, alcohol, and violence is most common in male teens, while depression is more common in female teens.
+- Gender: Gender difference also influence mental illness.
+Drug, alcohol, and violence is most common in male teens, while depressed effects more common in female teens.

-- Home: Inadequate housing or homelessness is a significant factor that affects mental well being in teens.
+- Home: Inadequate housing or homelessness is significant factor of mental illness in teens.

-- Peer groups: Mental illness also affected by the group of peers who surround your teen.
+- Peer groups: Mental illness also affected by group of peers around teens.

-- Family: Family factor contributes most in mental illness.
-Teens with good relationships with family are less likely to succumb mental health issues due to family reasons than teens who come from broken families or are exposed to domestic violence at home.
+- Family: Family factor contribute most in mental illness.
+Teens with good relationships with family less likely to mental illness then teens with broken family and relations.

-- Socioeconomic status: People with low socioeconomic status are more likely to face mental health issues than people with high socioeconomic status as they struggle to meet basic needs due to financial constraints.
-This acts as a stressor.
+- Socioeconomic status: The people with low socioeconomic status are more likely to face mental illness then people with high socioeconomic status.

 What parents can do to influence social well-being of teen?

 - First, start from your relationship with your teen.
-When there is a healthy relationship between child and parent, the child has a safety net to fall back on in times of need and bounce back with the needed support.
+When there is healthy relationship between child and parent the child become strong socially.

-- Teach them communication skills.
-Guide them on how they can communicate effectively.
+- Teach them skills of communication.
+Guide them how they can effectively.

-- Talk about the future about opportunities they have around.
+- Talk about their future about opportunities they have around.

-- Talk about their interests and guide them in proper way.
+- Talk about their interest and guide them in proper way.

-- If you can’t give your child a high-class environment it is not a problem at all.
-Try to give them an environment which will keep them healthy physically and emotionally.
+- If you can`t give your child a high-class environment it`s not a problem at all.
+Try to give them environment which is important for their health for their confidence.

 - Work on giving a good social platform for your teenager.
 Take them with you when you participate in social activities.

-- Enroll your teenager in classes that is of interest to them.
-This will help them get exposure to new skills and mingle with people of the same interest.
+- Enroll your teenager for classes that is of they interest.
+Tis will help them get exposure to new skills and mingle with people of the same interest.

 You would be interested to read the following articles in relation to social well-being.
 Which will help you to influence your teenager’s mental well-being better.